Nepoxx/devops-coding-challenge/README.md

 ### Considerations

-While I've tried to make the code production ready, I've taken a few shortcuts for simplicity and convenience's sake.
-TypeScript would be a good addition and improve maintability.
+While I've tried to make the code somewhat production ready, I've taken a few shortcuts for simplicity and convenience's sake.
+TypeScript would be a good addition and in my opinion improve maintability.

 Additional tests such as E2E tests would be desireable.
+Test coverage reports would be awesome.

 Refining the cost estimate would be another nice touch.

+Linting would be a must.